(13 January 2017)

 “Women-Owned Small Business” (WOSB) Program.

-(1) “Women-Owned Small Business Program (WOSB Program)” means a program that authorizes contracting officers to limit competition to--
+(1) “Women-Owned Small Business Program (WOSB Program)” means a program that authorizes contracting officers to limit competition, including award on a sole source basis, to--

-(ii) Eligible WOSB concerns eligible under the WOSB Program for Federal contracts assigned a NAICS code in an industry in which SBA has determined that WOSB concerns are substantially underrepresented.
+(ii) WOSB concerns eligible under the WOSB Program for Federal contracts assigned a NAICS code in an industry in which SBA has determined that WOSB concerns are substantially underrepresented in Federal procurement.

 (3) Women-owned small business (WOSB) concern eligible under the WOSB Program means a small business concern that is at least 51 percent directly and unconditionally owned by, and the management and daily business operations of which are controlled by, one or more women who are citizens of the United States (13 CFR part 127).